McBride Sisters Hawke’s Bay Brut Rose

 The New Zealand sister lost her mother to cancer at an early age and went into foster care.
 The California sister had a better time of it.
 The father, who was also battling cancer, told the other lost sister’s family, but he had no information on the location.

-See also Bread and Butter Pinot Noir 2019
+See also Loudenotte Pinot Noir Pays d'Oc 2018

 The family went about calling every Robin McBride they could find until somehow they found her in New Zealand.
 The next day she was on the plane to the US, and Andrea and Robin were united.
 The two sisters separately had been a part of the wine industry, one in New Zealand, the other in Monterey.
 In 2005 they started the McBride Sister Collection.